rwb/prevention/README.md

 62. At what time of the day did hot spots typically receive the most calls for service?
 63. What time period of the day were the experimental conditions maintained?
 64. What did Sherman and Weisburd mean by the term "crackdown-backoff pattern"?

+#### Lesson 10 - Monday 2/14/22

 65. Did the experimental condition mostly affect the quantity or the quality of the police presence?
+66. What was the police coverage goal for the hot spots in the treatment group?
+67. Was the police coverage goal actually achieved?
+68. How did the research team monitor what was occurring in the treatment and control conditions?
+69. What were the two key outcomes in the Minneapolis hot spots patrol study?
+70. Does a study like the one conducted in Minneapolis raise safety issues for observers?
+71. How long did the hot spots patrol study last?
+72. Was there a measurable difference in the amount of police coverage between the two groups?
+73. What experimental complication arose during the summer of 1989?
+74. What measurement problem arose in the fall of 1989?
+75. What was the authors' rationale for preferring an analysis cutoff date of July 31, 1989?
+76. How did the analysis results change when the implementation deteriorated?
+77. How did the outcome patterns vary between the hard and soft crime calls?
+78. Were the disorder results consistent with the theoretical predictions?